MDIL-SNU/SIMPLE-NN/docs/features/symmetry_function/symmetry_function.rst

 First column indicates the type of symmetry function.
 Currently, G2 (2), G4 (4), and G5 (5) are available.

 Second and third column indicates the type index of neighbor atoms which starts from 1.
-(The order of type index need to be the same as the order of the :gray:`atom_types` tag indicated in :gray:`input.yaml`) For radial symmetry function, only one neighbor atom needed to calculate the symmetry function value, thus third parameter is set to zero.
+(The order of type index need to be the same as the order of the :code:`atom_types` tag indicated in :code:`input.yaml`) For radial symmetry function, only one neighbor atom needed to calculate the symmetry function value, thus third parameter is set to zero.
 For angular symmetry function, two neighbor atoms are needed.
 The order of second and third column do not affect the calculation result.